ishtmeetarora11/Incident-Data-Visualization/README.md

     Handles PDF uploads and URL submissions when accessed via POST.

     Implementation:

         Data Processing:
             Extracts PDFs from uploaded files or fetches them from URLs using fetchIncidents.
             Uses extractIncidents to parse data and extract structured information (e.g., Date, Nature, Location)

+        Error Handling:
+            Catches exceptions like invalid URLs, missing files, or extraction errors.
+            Provides detailed feedback to users through error messages.

+        Redirection:
+            Redirects to /results if data is successfully processed.

 ### read_and_preprocess_data()